TommyStarK/typescript-api-boilerplate/README.md

 - [Database](https://github.com/TommyStarK/REST-API-Node-Boilerplate/blob/master/database.js)

-   By default, `REST-API-Node-Boilerplate` implements a MongoDB connection.
-The only collection created (if it doesn't exist) when the service starts is the `users` collection according to the following JSON schema.
-   Check the comments in `database.js` to implement new collections
+   * By default, `REST-API-Node-Boilerplate` implements a MongoDB connection.
+The only collection created (if it doesn't exist) when the service starts is the `users` collection according to the following JSON schema (Check the comments in `database.js` to implement new collections).

    ```js
     $jsonSchema: {